C242-PS228/perceivo_be/APIContract/Dashboard/README.md

 - Users must be authenticated to access this endpoint.
 Provide a valid authorization token in the request header if required.

 ---

-Let me know if you need additional adjustments!